Facebook research reveals AI tools for improving online clothes shopping

 As an engineer at Facebook AI Research notes in one of the papers, the clothes people wear are a function of factors like comfort, taste, and occasion but also wider and subtler influences like changing social norms, art, politics, celebrities, style icons, the weather, and the “mood” of a city in which someone lives.
 For this reason, quantitatively pinpointing the influences in fashion remains an intractable challenge.

 The Facebook researcher, then, proposes discovering influence patterns in large photo galleries and leveraging those patterns to forecast style trends.
-“We contend that images are exactly the right data to answer such questions,” she wrote in the paper with a coauthor at the University of Texas at Austin.
+“We contend that images are exactly the right data to answer such questions,” Kristen Grauman and Ziad Al-Halah, a coauthor at the University of Texas at Austin, wrote in the paper.
 “Unlike vendors’ purchase data, other non-visual metadata, or hype from haute couture designers, everyday photos of what people are wearing in their daily life provide an unfiltered glimpse of current clothing styles ‘on the ground.'”

 The novel approach begins with the extraction of a vocabulary of visual styles from unlabeled, geolocated, and time-stamped images of people.
 (The researchers sourced from GeoStyle, a corpus of over 7.7 million images of people in 44 cities from Instagram and Flickr.)
 Each style is a mixture of detected visual attributes; for example, one might capture short floral dresses in bright colors while another captures preppy collared shirts.
 The past trajectories of the popularity of styles are recorded to help identify time precedence and novelty, where “time precedence” refers to when a city’s fashion changes before an observed influence.
-Then, a statistical measure calculates the degree of influence between cities while an AI model exploits the photographic relationships to anticipate future popular styles in any location.
+Then, a statistical measure calculates the degree of influence between cities, while an AI model exploits the photographic relationships to anticipate future popular styles in any location.

 In experiments, the researchers tapped attribute predictions to represent each photo with 46 attributes (e.g., colors, patterns, and garment types), and they learned 50 fashion styles based on these.
-For each style, they inferred its popularity trajectories in individual cities over the course of weeks using the above-mentioned AI model.
+For each style, they inferred its popularity trajectories in individual cities over the course of weeks using the abovementioned AI model.

 - Fashion hubs like Paris and Berlin exert influence on multiple cities while at the same time being influenced by few.
-According to the researchers, Paris influences four cities in Europe while being influenced solely by Mila, while cities like Jakarta have a one-to-one influence relation with Manila.
+According to the researchers, Paris influences four cities in Europe while being influenced solely by Milan, while cities like Jakarta have a one-to-one influence relation with Manila.

 - While some cities like London and Rio maintain a steady influence through time, others like Austin and Johannesburg demonstrate a positive trend and are gaining more influence in fashion over time.